kookkui/SoloRPGs/Broken Shores/PCs/Krystyna.md

 title10: Oil Ud12
 skill5: false
 title11: Lockpicks Ud12
-title12: Full Shield 300Ҁ
+title12: Tent
 Pskills69: ""
 title13: Potion of Frenzy 500Ҁ For the next D6 rounds you deal +5 damage, but you’re unable to defend in any way.
 Pskills1: ""
 title14: Rope 50'
-title15: Tent
+title15: Crafting Supplies
-title16: Crafting Supplies x7
+title16: Crafting Supplies
 necklaceslot: Earing that grants +10 Perception
 ring1: Ring of Insulation that grants immunity to fire
 Pskills2: ""
-title17: ""
+title17: Shards
 title18: ""
 Pskills3: ""
 title19: ""